Siege of Hara Castle: Dutch intervention

 However, on 13 January, even before he arrived at Hara Castle, Itakura Shigemasa requested some gunpowder from the Dutch trading post in Hirado, which was very slow to respond.
 On the news of Itakura's two failed assaults in battle on February 14, the governor of Nagasaki requested that the Dutch offer their support to the government forces at Hara Castle, on pain of losing their trade rights.
 In response, the Dutch sent to Hara five naval cannons and six barrels of gunpowder by land, and their ship Rijp sailed to Hara Castle on 24 February, welcomed by general Matsudaira.
 Dutch captain Nicholas Couckebacker, whose letters are an important source of information on the Shimabara rebellion, inspected the Hara Castle and concluded that his guns were too small to breach the walls, as the outer parapets were cast of solid clay and the upper fortress had a wall built of heavy stones.
 However, general Matsudaira ordered the Dutch to bombard the castle anyway, as artillery could provide cover for his sappers who were building siege works, getting closer to the walls each day.
-Dutch cannons from the ship and land batteries (as many as 15 cannons were unloaded and set along the siege lines) kept bombarding Hara Castle from 25 February till March 12, when they were honorably discharged by lord Matsudaira himself after one of the Dutch gunners was killed.
+Dutch cannons from the ship and land batteries (as many as 15 cannons were unloaded and set along the siege lines) kept bombarding Hara Castle from 25 February until March 12, when they were honorably discharged by lord Matsudaira himself after one of the Dutch gunners was killed.
 Although they could not breach the walls, they burned several food stores and huts inside the castle.
 However, the most likely reason for their dismissal was a growing sense of shame among the Japanese commanders for seeking foreign military aid against common peasants.

 Dissent among the rebels

-Yamada Emonsaku, the painter and Christian renegade, from the outset had served as one of Amakusa Shirō's chief captains and also as the “war artist” of Hara Castle, being the likely creator of Amakusa's battle standard that still exists.
+Yamada Emonsaku, the painter and Christian renegade, from the outset had served as one of Amakusa Shirō's chief captains and also as the "war artist" of Hara Castle, being the likely creator of Amakusa's battle standard that still exists.
 Soon after the siege began, Yamada was realist enough to see that the situation was hopeless.
 Having decided to communicate secretly with the attackers, on March 5 he shot the following letter into the enemy camp: Yamada Emonsaku addresses you with true reverence and respect.
 I desire to obtain your forgiveness, and restore tranquillity to the empire, by delivering up Amakusa Shirō and his followers to be punished.
 We find that, in ancient times, famous rulers ruled beneficently, proportioning their rewards to the merit of the receiver, and the punishments to the demerit of the offender.
 When they departed from this course, for any purpose so ever, they were unable to keep the control of their countries.
 This has been the case with hereditary lords; how much more will it be the case with villagers who rebel against the Government.
 How will they escape the judgement of Heaven?
 I have revolved these truths in my mind, and imparted them to the eight hundred men under my command.